 It’s true.
 One of life’s hells is learning what you’ll do to survive.
 While my “rent is due” background was inconsequential compared to her war, I comprehended better than the others present.
-The mind location, where you learn what you are capable of when life threatened, is best not visited.
-It’s better to deny as possible what you will do.
+The mind’s location, where you learn what you are capable of when life threatened, is best not visited.
+It’s better to deny as possible what you can or will do.
 It’s the hell the Kapos of Auschwitz faced.

-My confidence in being American, Asian returned from an unexpected source just after the Vietnamese woman blurted out.
+My confidence in being American, Asian American returned from an unexpected source just after the Vietnamese woman blurted out.

-“It’s, finding out what you can do to live.”
+“What you can do to live.”

 When we entered the conference room, however, we were greeted with open arms and as a Gold Star Mother, Mom had a special seat of respect with other unfortunate Gold Star moms.
 Each veteran on entering was met with the words.

 This phrase was to offset the often unwelcomed; greeting they received after returning from their Vietnam service.
 They were a mix of white, Hispanic and black veterans.
 I was shocked how young the "men" appeared and thought how very young my brother was when sent to Vietnam to be killed.
 Later that night those who knew him got up and said a few kind words.
 No one talked politics, merits of the war or heroics just deference to our loss and their comradeship.
 While a few drank too much, some cried a tear thinking of those killed and maimed and the meaningless of it all, none were abusive to us, only supportive and respectful.